cdelcastillo21/taccjm/README.rst

 Description
 ===========

 TACCJM manages ssh connections to TACC systems for deploying applications, running jobs, and downloading/uploading data.
-These connections to specific TACC resources are maintained by a locally deployed server that exposes an API to access TACC resources via http endpoints.
+These connections to are maintained by a locally deployed server that exposes an API to access TACC connections via http endpoints.
 This gives the user several methods to establish and maintain connections to TACC resources programmatically and without repeated 2-factor authentication.
 Furthermore the application and job hierarchy makes it easier to create reproducible and shareable HPC workflows for research.

-.. _pyscaffold-notes:

 Requirements
 ============